TechnicJelle/CMGT_GraduationReport/report.typ

 - #link("https://github.com/facebook/igl")[IGL]: A cross-platform GPU abstraction layer by Facebook, mostly developed for their Quest VR headsets.
   It is pretty new.
-- #link("https://github.com/corporateshark/lightweightvk")[LightweightVK]: A "deeply refactored fork" of IGL, which specifically abstracts modern Vulkan, and only exposes modern features, like bindless resources, mesh shaders and ray tracing.
+- #link("https://github.com/corporateshark/lightweightvk")[LightweightVK]: A "deeply refactored fork" of IGL, which specifically abstracts modern Vulkan, and only exposes modern features, like bindless resources, mesh shaders and hardware raytracing.
 - #link("https://github.com/veldrid/veldrid")[Veldrid].
 A GPU API abstraction layer specifically for C#sym.hash.
 Most other ones are either C or C++.
   For a pipelines and passes abstraction, it is relatively high-level.
   (I intend to specifically take inspiration from this one for our own abstraction, as it manages to keep things very nice and short.)